Moviri/ArduinoZigbee/README.md

 Enable Zigbee support on the Arduino Nano 33 BLE.

-This library supports creating Zigbee devices.
+This library supports creating Zigbee devices with multiple end points that implement the **Zigbee Home Automation profile**.

-It requires ArduinoCore-mbed with the specific variant ARDUINO_NANO33ZIGBEE.
+It requires ArduinoCore-mbed with the specific variant `ARDUINO_NANO33ZIGBEE`.
+At the moment this variant is available on the branch `nordic-zigbee-support` of https://github.com/Moviri/ArduinoCore-mbed/.

+## Implemented Home Automation profile devices

+- Dimmable Light
+- Temperature Sensor

 ## License